OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

    For a JavaScript and jQuery code sample that shows breaking up a potentially long-running and CPU-intensive series of inputting and outputting operations on unbounded data, see [How can I give control back (briefly) to the browser during intensive JavaScript processing?](https://stackoverflow.com/questions/210821/how-can-i-give-control-back-briefly-to-the-browser-during-intensive-javascript).
 This example uses the [setTimeout](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) method of the global object to limit the duration of input and output.
 It also handles the data in defined chunks instead of randomly unbounded data.

 - If your add-in uses a CPU-intensive algorithm to process a large volume of data, you can use web workers to perform the long-running task in the background while running a separate script in the foreground, such as displaying progress in the user interface.
 Web workers do not block user activities and allow the HTML page to remain responsive.
 For an example of web workers, see [The Basics of Web Workers](https://www.html5rocks.com/en/tutorials/workers/basics/).
-See [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) for more information about the Internet Explorer Web Workers API.
+See [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) for more information about the Web Workers API.

 - If your add-in uses a CPU-intensive algorithm but you can divide the data input or output into smaller sets, consider creating a web service, passing the data to the web service to off-load the CPU, and wait for an asynchronous callback.